dotdesh71/Sitemap-Generator/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For issues or suggestions, open an issue on GitHub or contact [your-email@example.com](mailto:your-email@example.com).
+For issues or suggestions, open an issue on GitHub.